zroupas/oVirtBackup/README.md

 # oVirtBackup

+**WARNING: This forked and I currently use branch 4.3 with oVirt 4.5 which is working as expected after some changes found in the related branch

 This is a tool, written in Python, to make **online** fullbackup's of a VM which runs in an oVirt environment.

 **WARNING: This release has to be tested with oVirt 4.4.
 For oVirt 4.3 please take a look the the branches.**